 Boxing Day in Canada

-In 2016 Boxing Day is on Monday, December 26th.
+In 2018 Boxing Day is on Wednesday, December 26th.

 Boxing Day is a day after Christmas Day.
 It is called "Boxing Day" because - starting in medieval Britain - servants had a day off and would receive a gift box on this day.